saghul/aiouv/README.rst

     pip install -U asyncio pyuv

-**NOTE:** Currently rose might be a bit behind asyncio, if an API changed rose might not be updated yet.
+**NOTE:** Currently aiouv might be a bit behind asyncio, if an API changed aiouv might not be updated yet.
 I hope to resume development soon and make a release on PyPI.
 Pull requests are of course welcome :-)